karttur/soil-spectro/_posts/2022/2022-09-07-spectrodata-OSSL4ML01-download.markdown

 share: true
 ---

 This post is the first in a series on organising and analysing data from the Open Soil Spectral Library (OSSL).
+You can download OSSL data without any additional tools than a web-browser.
+To follow the subsequent posts you need to clone or download a set of Python scripts and described in other posts of this blog.

 ### Introduction

 This post builds on the two previous posts in this blog: [Open Soil Spectral Library (OSSL)](../spectrodata-OSSL-intro) and [OSSL explorer API](../spectrodata-OSSL-api-explorer).
 In this post you will download selected OSSL data  that will then be used in the following posts for Machine Learning modelling.
 The data used as an example is Near-InfraRed (NIR) OSSL data over Sweden.
-You can change the study area by selecting any other geographical region, select via soil textures (attributes) or source dataset as outlined in the [previous](../spectrodata-OSSL-api-explorer) post.
+You can change the study area by selecting any other geographical region, select spectral related to certain soil textures (attributes) or source dataset, as outlined in the [previous](../spectrodata-OSSL-api-explorer) post.

 ### Select OSSL data

 The [previous](../spectrodata-OSSL-api-explorer) post illustrates how to access OSSL data using the [OSSL API Explorer](https://explorer.soilspectroscopy.org).
-In this example the selection was set to Sweden as illustrated in the figure below.
+As example for this post, the selection was set to Sweden as illustrated in the figure below.

 <figure>
 <img src="../../images/OSSL_explorer_020_select-sweden.png">